How do travel bloggers make money?

-These trips often provide airfare, activities, and accommodation, and many bloggers also ask for compensation for their time and value, sometimes upwards of several thousand.
+These trips sound great because they often provide airfare, activities, and accommodation, but keep in mind you will be working nonstop and trying to create content around the clock, so many bloggers ask for additional compensation for their time and value, sometimes upwards of several thousand.
 Afterall, time is money.
 Some say it's the only real currency we have.

 Bloggers can crowdsource their income by receiving donations directly through their websites.
 More common than you'd think, this explains why there are so many 'donate' or 'buy me lunch' buttons in bloggers' navigation and sidebars, but this may be more frequent for housesitters like myself who often receive money for expenses and tips.

-A slightly more reliable option to crowdfund is to use Patreon, where fans (called patrons) choose to pledge monthly amounts in return for different levels of rewards, and the income is collected by Patreon and paid out to the creator.
+A slightly more reliable option to crowdfund is to use Patreon, where fans (called patrons) choose to pledge monthly amounts, and the income is collected by Patreon and paid out to the creator.
 If you can generate enough patrons to support you, then this can potentially be a helpful step to a more sustainable income.